doersino/excessivelyadequate.com/_posts/2018-05-11-starfield.md

 c.fill();
 ```

-Finally, all that's left is to update its position, which can be accomplished by adding a number that grows with increased distance to the center. [^speed]
+Finally, all that's left is to update its position, which can be accomplished by adding a number that grows[^speed] with increased distance to the center.

 ```js
 // update star